How to Document Home Contents After a Flood

 Check your policy.
 Some pay ACV by default.
 Others include replacement cost coverage.
 If you have RCV, your documentation should reflect current replacement prices, not what you paid back when the laptop still got battery updates.

-For the full breakdown with examples, see our ACV vs RCV guide.
+For the full breakdown with examples, see our ACV vs RCV guide, or run your own numbers through the calculator.

 Call your insurer as soon as you can.
 Most policies have notification requirements, and no one enjoys learning that too late.